-We are honored to share that the ASPCA is recognizing Mackenzie’s Animal Sanctuary’s use of a new and exciting Enrichment Program to benefit the lives of our shelter dogs during their stay at the Sanctuary.
+We are thrilled to share that the ASPCA is continuing to recognize Mackenzie’s Animal Sanctuary’s use of our exciting Enrichment Program to benefit the lives of our shelter dogs during their stay at the Sanctuary.

 Although dogs can’t say when they’re bored, they can express their boredom, stress level, and anxiety in any number of ways.
 Common behavioral responses to the tedium and stress of kennel life include: Barking, Jumping, Spinning, Chewing, Snapping, Resource guarding, Withdrawing.